 4. Reduced Risk of Odor and Infection

-Along with such, your feet might not develop an odor with time.
 Odor-causing bacteria prefer damp, dark places.
-Sweaty feet are the perfect environment for them to breed, but you won’t have to worry about it because your feet stay dry.
+Sweaty feet are the perfect environment for them to breed, but you won’t have to worry about it with leather because your feet will stay dry.

-Many people believe that leather-soled shoes are more hygienic than others.
+Many people believe that leather-soled shoes are more hygienic than other shoe sole materials.
 Therefore, you don’t have to worry about embarrassing fungal infections and smells.

 5. Glide Effect